Prepare and Connect to Other Nodes

 - To know where the other nodes are, or at least a subset of them, so that your node can attempt to connect to them.

-In this section, you concern yourself with Tendermint and the peer-to-peer network.
+In this section, you concern yourself with CometBFT and the peer-to-peer network.
 Other niceties like incorporating gRPC and REST into your Cosmos application are different concerns.

 # Set up